Diophantine problems in solvable groups: Diophantine problems in solvable groups

 \subsubsection{Arbitrary nilpotency class}

 Suppose $G$ is a finitely generated nilpotent group of nilpotency class at least $2$.
 Then $G/\gamma_3(G)$ is e-interpretable in $G$ and it is nilpotent of class $2$ (see Remark \ref{r: who_is_verbally_elliptic}).
-Now we can use the methods of the previous section, together with transitivity of e-interpretations, in order to obtain one of the main results of the paper.
+Now we can use the methods of the previous section, together with transitivity of e-interpretations, to obtain one of the main results of the paper.

 \begin{theorem} Let $G$ be a finitely generated non-virtually abelian nilpotent group.
-Then there exists a ring of algebraic integers $O$ e-interpretable in $G$, and $\mc{D}(O)$ is reducible to $\mc{D}(G)$.
+Then there exists a ring of algebraic integers $O$ e-interpretable in $G$, and $\mc{D}(O) \leq_P \mc{D}(G)$.
 If otherwise $G$ is virtually abelian, then $\mc{D}(G)$ is decidable. \end{theorem} \begin{proof} The last statement of the theorem is a particular case of Lemma \ref{l: Ershov}.
 Hence assume $G$ is not virtually abelian, in which case $G'$ is infinite by Lemma \ref{l: commutator_finite}.
-This together with Corollary 9 of \cite{Segal} makes $G'/\gamma_3(G)$ infinite as well, and again by Lemma \ref{l: commutator_finite} we obtain that $G/\gamma_3(G)$ is not virtually abelian.
-Due to Proposition \ref{p: main_prop_2_nilp}, the largest ring of scalars $R$ of $G/\gamma_3(G)$ is e-interpretable in $G/\gamma_3(G)$, and also in $G$ by transitivity.
-Since $G/\gamma_3(G)$ is not virtually abelian, this same proposition implies that there exists a ring of algebraic integers $O$ e-interpretable in $R$, and so also in $G$. \end{proof}
+This together with Corollary 9 of \cite{Segal} makes $G'/\gamma_3(G)$ infinite as well.
+It follows that $G/\gamma_3(G)$ is not virtually abelian, since if $G/\gamma_3(G)$ had an abelian subgroup of $G/\gamma_3(G)$ of index say $n$, then $G'/\gamma_3(G)$ would be a finitely generated abelian group of exponent $n^2$, thus finite (to prove this use the identity $[x,y]^k=[x^k,y]=[x,y^k]$, which holds for any two elements $x,y$ in a group of nilpotency class $2$).
+Due to Proposition \ref{p: main_prop_2_nilp}, the largest ring of scalars $R$ of $G/\gamma_3(G)$ is e-interpretable in $G/\gamma_3(G)$, and also in $G$ by transitivity of e-interpretations.
+Since $G/\gamma_3(G)$ is not virtually abelian, this same proposition implies that there exists a ring of algebraic integers $O$ that is e-interpretable in $R$, and so also in $G$. \end{proof}

-We proceed to study the case when $G$ is a finitely generated nonabelian free nilpotent group of arbitrary nilpotency class $c\geq 2$.
-Let us we write $G= N_c$ in this case.
-The next result (as well as the previous Proposition \ref{l: largest_ring_free_2_nilp}) is implicit in the work of Duchin, Liang and Shapiro \cite{Duchin}, and it is made explicit in Corollary 3.3 of \cite{GMO} (which follows the approach of \cite{Duchin}).
+We proceed to study the case of a finitely generated nonabelian free nilpotent group $N_c$ of arbitrary nilpotency class $c\geq 2$.
+The next result is implicit in the work of Duchin, Liang and Shapiro \cite{Duchin}, and it is made explicit in Corollary 3.3 of \cite{GMO} (which follows the approach of \cite{Duchin}).